O2-CH4/O2-CH4.github.io/_pages/about.md

 ---

-Canadian AI graduate interested in the science and engineering of intelligence and autonomy.
+Canadian AI graduate interested in the science and engineering of advanced intelligence and autonomy.

 **Research:** I recently completed my second M.Sc. in Computer Science at the [Mila AI Institute](https://mila.quebec/), where I explored state representation learning for deep reinforcement learning, advised by [Pablo Samuel Castro](https://scholar.google.com/citations?user=jn5r6TsAAAAJ&hl=en).
 Our work together led to a [survey of the field](https://arxiv.org/pdf/2506.17518) published in *Transactions on Machine Learning Research*.
 I also contributed to multi-agent reinforcement learning research at Mila, collaborating with Juan Duque under the supervision of Aaron Courville and Hugo Larochelle.
 Our work investigated opponent-shaping methods for improving cooperation in climate and economic multi-agent simulations, leading to a publication at ICLR 2026.
 Before joining Mila, I worked with [Christian Ethier](https://scholar.google.com/citations?user=9CzYcbAAAAAJ&hl=en) and his research group at the [CERVO Brain Research Center](https://cervo.ulaval.ca/en/), where I developed end-to-end pipelines for deep learning-based brain-computer interface decoding.